 The Committee on Academic Affairs shall be composed of one senator from each caucus and the student body vice president or their designee.
 Each senator shall be selected by their representative caucus.
 The student representative shall serve ex officio with voting rights.
 Liaisons from the Provost’s Office and Registrar will serve as ex officio without voting rights.
 The chair, or co-chairs, shall be elected by committee members and serve one-year renewable terms.

 The Committee on Faculty Affairs shall be composed of one senator from each caucus and the student body president or their designee.
 Each senator shall be selected by senators from their representative caucus.
 The student representative shall serve ex officio with voting rights.
-Liaisons from the Provost’s Office and Human Capital Services will serve as ex officio without voting rights.
+Liaisons from the Provost’s Office and Human Resources will serve as ex officio without voting rights.
 The chair, or co-chairs, of the committee shall be elected by committee members and serve one-year renewable terms.

 The committee on Justice, Equity, Diversity, Access, Inclusion, and Identity shall be composed of one representative from each caucus and a student representative designated by the student body president.
 The student representative shall serve as ex officio with voting rights.
-Liaisons from the Chief Diversity and Inclusion Office, Provost’s Office, and Human Capital Services will serve as ex officio without voting rights.
+Liaisons from the Provost’s Office and Human Resources will serve as ex officio without voting rights.
 Each Faculty Senate caucus shall select one member of the committee as their representative.
 Those selected members of the committee need not be senators but must be unclassified personnel eligible for Faculty Senate membership as outlined in Article II, Section A.2.
 A term lasts three years, and members may serve two consecutive terms.
 Only in exceptional circumstances, approved by the executive committee, can a member serve a third consecutive term.
 The chair, or co-chairs, of the committee shall be elected by the committee members and serve one-year renewable terms.
 If not a current senator, the chair, or co-chairs, will be an ex officio member of Faculty Senate with voting rights.
 Committee members who are not current senators are voting members of the committee, but they do not have voting rights on Faculty Senate and are not members of Faculty Senate.

 The Committee on Professional Staff Affairs shall be composed of one representative from each caucus and a student representative designated by the student body president.
-Liaisons from the Provost’s Office, Human Capital Services, and University Support Staff Senate will serve as ex officio without voting rights.
+Liaisons from the Provost’s Office, Human Resources, and University Support Staff Senate will serve as ex officio without voting rights.
 Each Faculty Senate caucus shall select one member of the committee as their representative.
 Those selected members of the committee need not be senators but must be unclassified personnel eligible for Faculty Senate membership as outlined in Article II, Section A.2.
 A term lasts three years, and members may serve two consecutive terms.
 Only in exceptional circumstances, approved by the executive committee, can a member serve a third consecutive term.
 The chair, or co-chairs, of the committee shall be elected by committee members and serve one-year renewable terms.
 If not a current senator, the chair, or co-chairs, will be an ex officio member of Faculty Senate with voting rights.
 Committee members who are not current senators are voting members of the committee, but they do not have voting rights on Faculty Senate and are not members of Faculty Senate.